Welcome to our special Christmas page! Find out how to make your festive season wildlife friendly…

 Check out WWF’s Top Tips for a Sustainable Christmas, including advice about presents, food and decorations!

-We sold over 400 Christmas cards to Wilderhood Watch members last year to fund wildflower seeds, native daffodil bulbs and tree saplings for planting at our Buzz Stops and other local green spaces.
+In 2020 we sold over 400 Christmas cards to Wilderhood Watch members in 2020 to fund wildflower seeds, native daffodil bulbs and tree saplings for planting at our Buzz Stops and other local green spaces.

 Winter Lockdown Challenge

 During the Winter lockdown of 2020 we launched our Winter Hedgehog Sign Challenge!
 Our hedgehog signs, which are the cost price of 7 pounds for one or two for 10 pounds, are to remind drivers to take care on the roads in order to save our precious hedgehog population.